urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 sidebar_position: 2
 ---

-This quickstart shows you how to set up Harness CD Community Edition locally and create a CD pipeline that deploys a public NGINX image to a local cluster.
+This quickstart shows you how to set up Harness CD Community Edition locally and create a Continuous Delivery (CD) pipeline that deploys a public NGINX image to a local cluster.

 Harness CD Community Edition is a lightweight version of Harness that you can download and run on your laptop or any VM with 3GB RAM and 2 CPUs.
 Harness CD Community Edition is intended to get devs started with Harness quickly without having to sign up for a Harness SaaS account.

-For an overview, see [Harness CD Community Edition overview](/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-overview).
+For an overview, go to [Harness CD Community Edition overview](/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-overview).

 ## Objectives